 Its the principle of the matter really for example if you gave me your bank details to pay some money into your account, and then I set up a Direct Debit to take £100 a month out of your Account, and actually took it, would the Bank Just refund you and that be the end of the matter, I dont think so!!

-Use the paypal links to contact them and ask for verification of the reason they took the funds.
+Use the PayPal links to contact them and ask for verification of the reason they took the funds.

 or